-(1) An approved school or college of pharmacy means a school or college of pharmacy whose curriculum, physical equipment, course of instruction and teaching personnel conform to the standards and specifications or the equivalent required by the American Council on Pharmaceutical Education for accreditation and is approved annually by the board.

-- (2) Application shall be made on forms provided by the executive director.
-The candidate shall furnish satisfactory evidence on the application that s/he has graduated from an approved school of pharmacy and present affidavits certifying the completion of all practical experience programs that are required and are approved by the board.
-An application will be considered filed even though it may have to be returned to the applicant for minor correction or completion.
+- (1) An approved school or college of pharmacy means a school or college of pharmacy whose curriculum, physical equipment, course of instruction and teaching personnel conform to the standards and specifications or the equivalent required by the American Council on Pharmaceutical Education for accreditation and is approved annually by the board. - (2) All applicants for examination shall file an application for examination with the executive director at least twenty-one (21) days prior to the date of the examination.
+Application shall be made on forms provided by the executive director.
+The candidate shall furnish satisfactory evidence on the application that s/he has graduated from an approved school of pharmacy and present affidavits certifying the completion of fifteen hundred (1500) hours of practical experience.
+An application will be considered filed if it is received by the deadline, even though it may have to be returned to the applicant for minor correction or completion.
 However, an application will not be considered filed if it has to be returned to the applicant for any one (1) or more of the following reasons: - (A) Incorrect or missing fee; - (B) Incomplete or missing college affidavit; or - (C) Incomplete or missing signature and notarization.
 In this instance, the application will be returned to the applicant and will not be considered filed until it has been returned with all corrections made.
-The applicant must take the examination(s) within three hundred sixty-five (365) days of having been determined eligible, to avoid forfeiture of eligibility and fees. - (3) Requirements for Practical Experience. - (A) Advanced practice experience is defined as practice based training which is documented as required, complies with training standards outlined in this rule and is considered a part of the school curriculum for training students within standards approved by the board of pharmacy. - (B) Requirements for Training as a Pharmacy Intern. - 1.
+In addition, it must be postmarked on or before the appropriate deadline date.
+If an application is received with a postmark after the deadline date, it will be rejected and the candidate will be notified that s/he is not eligible to sit for that particular examination.
+The applicant must take the examination(s) within three hundred sixty-five (365) days of having been determined eligible, to avoid forfeiture of eligibility and fees. - (3) Requirements for Practical Experience. - (A) Requirements for Training as a Pharmacy Intern. - 1.
 Every person who desires to gain practical experience in Missouri toward licensure as a pharmacist must apply for a license as an intern pharmacist.
-An application for licensure shall be made on forms provided by the Missouri Board of Pharmacy and must be accompanied by the appropriate licensure - 2.
-An applicant for licensure as a pharmacy intern shall be currently enrolled in or graduated from a college that is approved by the Missouri Board of Pharmacy and that applicant may apply for licensure after the completion of thirty (30) hours of college course work in an approved school of pharmacy. - 3.
-Advanced practice experience hours shall include a minimum of one hundred sixty (160) hours in a community/ambulatory pharmacy practice component, an institutional pharmacy practice component and a clinical and/or related area of pharmacy practice component.
+An application for